Hisako, Princess Takamado

-Hisako, Princess Takamado (憲仁親王妃久子, Norihito Shinnōhi Hisako) (born Hisako Tottori (鳥取久子, Tottori Hisako); 10 July 1953), is a member of the Japanese Imperial Family as the widow of Norihito, Prince Takamado.
+Hisako, Princess Takamado (憲仁親王妃久子, Norihito Shinnōhi Hisako) (born Hisako Tottori (鳥取久子, Tottori Hisako); 10 July 1953), is a member of the Japanese imperial family as the widow of Norihito, Prince Takamado.

 Background and education

-Hisako was born on 10 July 1953 in Shirokane, Tokyo.
+Hisako was born on 10 July 1953 in Shirokane, Minato, Tokyo.
 She is the eldest daughter of Japanese industrialist Shigejiro Tottori.
+Her mother, Fumiko Tottori (née Tomoda), died on 18 July 2023 at the age of 96.
 Hisako accompanied her father to England, where he was transferred for work, and while still a child became fluent in the English language.
 She subsequently graduated from Girton College, Cambridge in 1975 with undergraduate degrees in anthropology and archaeology.
 On her return to Japan, she obtained a position working for a translation company, but soon returned to England to learn about legal terminology used in statutes.
 She returned to Japan again in 1982.
 After her return, she was hired to assist Prince Mikasa as an interpreter and assistant at the 31st International Asian-North African Cultural Symposium.
 Princess Takamado received a PhD in arts from the Osaka University of Arts in February 2012.

 Marriage and family

-On 23 April 1984, she attended a reception hosted by the Embassy of Canada in Tokyo, where she first met Norihito, Prince Takamado.
+On 23 April 1984, she attended a reception hosted by the Embassy of Canada in Tokyo, where she first met Prince Norihito of Mikasa, grandson of Emperor Taishō.
 He proposed on 20 May and the Imperial Household Council announced the engagement on 1 August 1984.
 The formal engagement ceremony made on 17 September 1984, and the wedding held on 6 December 1984.
 They have three daughters: